-This is most obvious with utopian and dystopian narratives of the digital transformation.
-In his bestselling book Superintelligence, Oxford researcher Nick Bostrom (2017) ponders the scenario of an artificial intelligence becoming an autonomous actor who plots to take over world rule from human beings.
-Bostrom's "control question" iterates the Kulturkritik that already permeated technology debates of the 1950s/60s and 1920/30s, which in turn recycled motives and narratives of romanticist critique of automata (Sauer 1983).
+motives and narratives of romanticist critique of automata (e.g. Sauer 1983).
 Like Bostrom, the participants in these debates were already convinced that technology "has become autonomous" (Ellul 1964, p.
 14).
 They also believed that technology effectively conditions its users, destroying their moral and political autonomy, until it finally assumes sovereignty over human beings (e.g. Marcuse 1982, 2002; Horkheimer 1967; Schelsky 1961; Savio 2014).

-Today, this quest for humanistic sovereignty reappears in many critical approaches.
-Similar to Bostrom, although more subtle, such dystopian narratives go from observing algorithms or filter-bubbles to envisioning a society in which the subjects are manipulated and conditioned, substantial democratic debate is undermined and individual freedom and autonomy destroyed (Helbing 2019; Pariser 2012; Morozov 2011).
-These dystopian imaginaries often rely on ontological distinctions of human beings and technological artifacts or substantial goals and instrumental means that already grounded their forerunners.
-In the following, I trace a completely different imaginary that rejects these ontological dichotomies and its notion of sovereignty, yielding another strain of scientific diagnoses and political demands in current debates on digitalization.
+Today, this quest for humanistic sovereignty and its long-standing narratives reappear in many critical approaches.
+Similar to Bostrom, although more subtle, such dystopian narratives go from observing algorithms or filter-bubbles to envisioning a society in which the subjects are manipulated and conditioned, substantial democratic debate is undermined, and individual freedom and autonomy are destroyed (e.g. Helbing 2019; Pariser 2012; Morozov 2011).
+These dystopian imaginaries update the motives and narratives of the technocracy debate, and they often rely on the ontological distinctions that already grounded their forerunners, such as the essentialist distinction of human beings and technological artifacts or of substantial goals and instrumental means.
+In the following, however, I trace a completely different imaginary that rejects these ontological dichotomies and its notion of sovereignty, yielding another strain of scientific diagnoses and political demands in current debates on digitalization.